Loa loa filariasis: Treatment

 Treatment of loiasis involves chemotherapy or, in some cases, surgical removal of adult worms followed by systemic treatment.
-The current drug of choice for therapy is diethylcarbamazine (DEC), though ivermectin use while not curative (i.e., it will not kill the adult worms) can substantially reduce the microfilarial load.
-The recommended dosage of DEC is 8–10 mg/kg/d taken three times daily for 21 days per CDC.
-The pediatric dose is the same.
+The current drug of choice for therapy is diethylcarbamazine (DEC), with the recommended dosage of DEC for adults and pediatrics being 8–10 mg/kg/d taken three times daily for 21 days per the CDC.
 DEC is effective against microfilariae and somewhat effective against macrofilariae (adult worms).
-The recommended dosage of ivermectin is 150 µg/kg in patients with a low microfilaria load (with densities less than 8000 mf/mL).
+Ivermectin use is another recommended drug, which can substantially reduce the microfilarial load but is not effective against macrofilariae.
+The recommended dosage of ivermectin is 150 μg/kg in patients with a low microfilaria load (with densities less than 8000 mf/mL).

 In patients with high microfilaria load and/or the possibility of an onchocerciasis coinfection, treatment with DEC and/or ivermectin may be contraindicated or require a substantially lower initial dose, as the rapid microfilaricidal actions of the drugs can provoke encephalopathy.
-In these cases, initial albendazole administration has proved helpful (and is superior to ivermectin, which can also be risky despite its slower-acting microfilaricidal effects over DEC).
+In these cases, initial albendazole administration has proved helpful and more effective than ivermectin, which can also be risky despite its slower-acting microfilaricidal effects over DEC.
 The CDC recommended dosage for albendazole is 200 mg taken twice a day for 21 days.
 Also, in cases where two or more DEC treatments have failed to provide a cure, subsequent albendazole treatment can be administered.

 Management of Loa loa infection in some instances can involve surgery, though the timeframe during which surgical removal of the worm must be carried out is very short.
-A detailed surgical strategy to remove an adult worm is as follows (from a real case in New York City).
+A detailed surgical strategy to remove an adult worm is as follows.
 The 2007 procedure to remove an adult worm from a male Gabonian immigrant employed proparacaine and povidone-iodine drops, a wire eyelid speculum, and 0.5 ml 2% lidocaine with epinephrine 1:100,000, injected superiorly.
 A 2-mm incision was made and the immobile worm was removed with forceps.
-Gatifloxacin drops and an eye-patch over ointment were utilized post surgery and there were no complications (unfortunately, the patient did not return for DEC therapy to manage the additional worm—and microfilariae—present in his body).
+Gatifloxacin drops and an eye-patch over ointment were utilized post surgery and there were no complications.